ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

 1. A framework  to release tokens over a set period of time that can be used to build many kinds of NFT financial products such as bonds, treasury bills, and many others.
 2. Replicating SAFT contracts in a standardized form of semi-liquid vesting NFT assets
     - SAFTs are generally off-chain, while today's on-chain versions are mainly address-based, which makes distributing vesting shares to many representatives difficult.
 Standardization simplifies this convoluted process.
-3. Provide a path for standardization of vesting and token timelock contracts
+3. Providing a path for the standardization of vesting and token timelock contracts
-    - There are many such contracts in the wild and nearly all of these differ both in interface and implementation.
+    - There are many such contracts in the wild and most of them differ in both interface and implementation.
 4. NFT marketplaces dedicated to vesting NFTs
-    - Completely new sets of interfaces and analytics could be created from a common standard for token vesting NFTs.
+    - Whole new sets of interfaces and analytics could be created from a common standard for token vesting NFTs.
 5. Integrating vesting NFTs into services like Gnosis Safe
     - A standard would mean services like Gnosis Safe could more easily and uniformly support interactions with these types of contracts inside of a multisig contract.
 6. Enable standardized fundraising implementations and general fundraising that sell vesting tokens (eg. SAFTs) in a more transparent manner.